bimberman/dollar-bank-js/README.md

     ```shell
     npm install
     ```
-4. Verify the postgresql service is running
+4. Verify mysql database is running

-    1. Please note that if the postgresql service is not running, then change **STATUS** with **START** in the following command
-    ```shell
-    sudo service postgresql status
-    ```
-5. Start the project.
-Once started you can view the application by opening http://localhost:3000 in your browser.
-    ```shell
-    npm run dev
-    ```
+5. Create the database and the tables
 ```mysql
 CREATE DATABASE`dollar_bank`